MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

     ![Azure CLI on Azure Stack Hub Python location](media/azure-stack-version-profiles-azurecli2/cli-python-location.png)

 2. Make a note of the CLI's Python location.
 If you're running the ASDK, you need to use this location to add your certificate.
+For instructions on setting up certificates for installing the CLI on the ASDK, see [Setting up certificates for Azure CLI on Azure Stack Development Kit](../asdk/asdk-cli.md).

 ## Set up Azure CLI